CenturyLiu/Carla-GUI/Docs/urban_backend_introduction.md

     - follow vehicle
     Follow vehicle is the vehicle behind ego vehicle.
 When adding a follow vehicle, there must exist one and only one ego vehicle in the intersection.

+## Init Intersection and Normal Intersection

+The init intersection is the intersection for adding the full path vehicles (ego,lead,follow).
+These vehicles will be added to the subject lane of the init intersection.
+Once simulation is started, the vehicles added into the init intersection will start moving.

+The normal intersections are intersections after the initial one.
+All vehicles added to these intersections are intersection-only vehicles.
+Simulation inside these intersection will not start until a full-path vehicle enter the intersection.

+## Traffic light

+Traffic lights are split into subject, left, right and opposite light.
+User can have access to the traffic lights and customize the light color timeline.

+## Import and Export

+Import and export for intersection settings are supported by the backend.

+For normal intersection, following settings will be imported/exported:

+- vehicles inside each lane (all vehicle settings will be reserved)
+- traffic light color timeline for each light

+For init intersection, the vehicles inside the subject lane will not be imported/exported, since this lane is intended to adding full path vehicles.
+Other settings will be imported/exported as for normal intersection.